AngeloFilaseta/awesome-everything/README.md

 <br/><br/><br/>

 ## Web
 [Swagger](https://swagger.io/)(🌎): Swagger allows you to describe the structure of your APIs so that machines can read them.
+[Postman](https://www.postman.com/): Simplify each step of building an API and streamline collaboration so you can create better APIs faster.
  <br/><br/><br/>

 # Version Control
 Section dedicated to Version Control Softwares.